VFPX/VFPXDeployment/docs/ThorUpdate.md

 4. Rerun
 5. The [ProjectSettings](#settings) will be read
 6. Additional processing and tests run
-7. If no Versionnumber could be determined, the user will be prompted.
+7. If no Version number could be determined, the user will be prompted.
 8. If found, [BuildProcess\\BuildMe.prg](#buildme) runs user defined code to pre-process and gather other information to the [Public variables](public-variables).
 Some ideas are provided in the file.
 9. If enabled, run [FoxBinb2Prg](https://github.com/fdbozzo/foxbin2prg)
 10. If a pjx (*PJXFILE*)is provided, compile the PJX, depending on *APPFILE*